edifus/docker-mods/README.md

-# club-QuickBox theme - club-QuickBox theme mod for rutorrent
+# club-QuickBox theme - club-QuickBox theme for rutorrent

 This mod adds club-QuickBox theme to rutorrent.